vladsosnov/personal-finance-tracker/README.md

 - Auth uses HttpOnly cookies with CSRF origin checks
 - The backend exposes a GraphQL docs page at `/graphql` in non-production mode
 - Rate limiting for auth endpoints is in-memory; replace for multi-instance deployments
-- The frontend uses `output: 'export'` for static site generation with `basePath: '/personal-finance-tracker'` in production
+- The frontend is deployed to Vercel at `https://personal-finance-tracker-xyz.vercel.app`

 ## Additional Docs